 Can Your Credit Card Help With Coronavirus Travel Cancellations?

 While travel credit cards are often touted for their valuable perks, in this case, their insurance benefits probably won’t help much when it comes to getting trip costs refunded.
-The good news?
-You have other options.
-Most travel companies are cutting breaks for travelers as COVID-19 spreads.

 Here’s what you should know right now:

 Does Credit Card Travel Insurance Cover Coronavirus Costs?

 Trip interruption and cancellation insurance are two benefits on many travel rewards credit cards, including airline- and hotel-branded cards issued by American Express, Barclays, Capital One, and Chase.